pragatipratishrutiswain/PID-5-CreditCard-Delinquency-Analytics/README.md

-# Below is a fictional overview of day-to-day corporate project work
+# Below is a fictional overview of a day-to-day corporate project work
 ***

 ## My Responsibilities: